 Want to give WSPR a try?
 See Getting Started with WSPR

-This is a little like WSPR, but allows a two-way exchange.
+These modes are a little like WSPR, but they allow a two-way exchange.
 To avoid splatter with other transmissions, keep the power low (max 25 watts).
-With JT65, you transmit for a minute, listen for a reply for the next minute, then transmit on the next minute.

-Messages are typically 13 characters long, and a QSO takes 7 one minute cycles: “CQ with location, Reply with location, RST, RST, Report Received, 73, 73″
+Messages are typically 13 characters long, and go something like this: “CQ with location, Reply with location, RST, RST, Report Received, 73, 73”

 As with WSPR, the PC clock must be spot on.
 Keep your PC clock in sync with Dimension 4